-We'll be updating this page monthly with a new video to demonstrate progress in constructing the new CTS, located at 1130 E 56th Ave, Anchorage, AK 99518.
+We'll be updating this page regularly with a new video to demonstrate progress in constructing the new CTS, located at 1130 E 56th Ave, Anchorage, AK 99518.

 We might deal in trash but that doesn’t mean it needs to be messy.
 A more thoughtful, enclosed design will mean reduced litter and fewer smells.